There's plenty of things to do in and around Bognor Regis whatever time of the year.

 Other places within Bognor Regis to visit include the villages of Felpham, Middleton-On-Sea, the West End and Pagham.
 Felpham is where the famous Poet, William Blake once lived and the cottage can still be seen to this day.

-The West End, is often overlooked but has many independent shops and places to eat out as well as West Park, and of course the beach with its very own cafÃ© right on the beach.
+The West End, is often overlooked but has many independent shops and places to eat out as well as West Park, Marine Park Gardens, and of course the beach with its very own cafÃ© right on the beach.
 Pagham which is located further west is home to the Pagham Harbour Nature reserve, where there are lovely walks to be had and great views across the harbour and surrounding area.
 Pagham harbour is also a great place for stargazing due to its darker skies away from the lights of Bognor Town.